althea-net/rita/docs/api/router-dashboard.md

 ## /interfaces

-Calling HTTP `POST` request on this endpoint with a json object specifying an interface and a mode will transform that interface to the specified mode.
+Calling HTTP `POST` request on this endpoint with a json object specifying a list of the router's interfaces and one of their corresponding modes will transform each interface to its specified mode.
 The provided interface must be available from the `GET` version of this same endpoint.

 - URL: `<rita ip>:<rita_dashboard_port>/interfaces`
 - Method: `POST`